slsa-framework/slsa-github-generator/BYOB.md

 In addition to the token, we also [provide the secrets](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L118-L120).
 Up to 15 secrets are supported.

 ## TRW Callback Action
 The call above will run the SRW and invoke the callback Action, so let's see how to define it now.
-The Action ode is available under [internal/callback_action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/).
+The Action code is available under [internal/callback_action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/).

 ### Inputs
-The inputs to the [TCA are pre-defined](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L6-L14), so you just have to follow their definition: slsa-workflow-inputs contains a JSON object with a list of key-value pairs for the inputs provided by the [TRW to the SSA during initialization ](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L106).
+The inputs to the TCA are [pre-defined](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L6-L14), so you just have to follow their definition:

+ - `slsa-workflow-inputs` contains a JSON object with a list of key-value pairs for the inputs provided by the [TRW to the SSA during initialization ](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L106).
 We will see shortly how to use these values.
-slsa-layout-file: a path to a file containing the layout to generate the attestation.
-This is an expected output.
-We will see shortly how the format for this file. slsa-workflow-secretX, where X from '1' to '15'.
-These contain the secrets that the TRW [provided to the SRW during invocation](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L118-L120).
+ - `slsa-layout-file` is a path to a file containing the layout to generate the attestation.
+We will see shortly how the format for this file.
+ - `slsa-workflow-secretX`, where X from '1' to '15'.
+These contain the secrets that the TRW [provides to the SRW during invocation](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L118-L120).
 Unused secrets [should be defined as unused](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L26-L39).

 ### Outputs
 We [declare the same outputs](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L41-L47) as the existing Actions.
-These outputs are available to the TRW and [may be returned by the TRW to the PW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L61-L67), as is the case in our TRW.
+These outputs are made available to the TRW by the BYOB framework.
+They [may be returned by the TRW to the PW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L61-L67).

 ### Invocation of Existing Action
-We [invoke the existing Action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L57-L65) as a local Action and pass it the inputs by extracting them from the slsa-workflow-inputs argument:
+We [invoke the existing Action](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L57-L65) as a local Action and pass it the inputs by extracting them from the `slsa-workflow-inputs` argument:

 ```yaml
 uses: ./../__TOOL_CHECKOUT_DIR__